UK Tax Risk Management Policy

 - This segregation of responsibilities enables LSM to operate a three lines of defence model in respect of tax risk, involving process owners, the LSM Boards as tax risk stewards (with authority delegated to the LSM Group Finance Director) and Internal Audit providing the final assurance level.

 - The management of tax risks of Ironshore entities within the LSM Group is performed by the Boards of Directors of the respective entities.
-The management of the tax risks of these entities is delegated to the LSM Tax Team who engages and oversees external advisers and third party service providers to perform the tax compliance functions.
+The management of the tax risks of these entities is delegated to the LSM Tax and Finance Teams who engage and oversee external advisers to perform the tax compliance functions.
 The LSM Tax Team engages external advisers to assist in managing the tax risks of Ironshore entities in a manner consistent with Liberty Mutual Insurance’s tax policies and protocols.

 - Other UK operations’ tax risk is managed by the related business Chief Financial Officer with oversight by Liberty Mutual Insurance’s U.S. Corporate Taxation department.